lllangWV/ChatGptCoding/examples/example_3/README.md

-This example is about the parsing of files and the analysis of that data.
+This example is Generating Code with ChatGPT